msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

   libyaml = True
 ```
 ### Test run
 Having a node and installed software, we can try how it actually works.
 Ansible is just an executable and it is driven by config files.
 Main one called `ansible.cfg`.
-If un curre As first step   here Ansible need to know his node location and how to access that.
+If in a current working directory there is none such, then the global(or parent folder?) is used.
+As first step   here Ansible need to know his node location and how to access that.
 This is done by [INI-like config file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 There is a default one(`/etc/ansible/hosts`).
 Or per command you can feed own crafted config file(by passing `-i <path>` parameter).
 Or by enviroupment variable: `export ANSIBLE_HOSTS=~/hosts`.
 This way Ansible configuration is portable.
 Lets edit my default by adding out Lightsail node:
 ```
 1.2.3.4 ansible_ssh_user=ubuntu